 Looking at the Facts of Drug Overdose Deaths

 The key to understanding the sheer severity of drug overdose deaths in this nation is to examine the statistics on the issue.
 The numbers do not lie when it comes to just how bad addiction has gotten lately.
-The truth is in the simple fact that overdoses are now out of control.
+The truth is that overdoses are now out of control.

 - Centers for Disease Control and Prevention (CDC)

 - National Survey on Drug Use and Health (NSDUH)